equinor/flowify-documentation/docs/auth.md

 - JWT ID Token is set in `Authorization` header
 - JWT token contains role claims

-ID Token issued by the following providers are supported:
+ID Token issued by the following providers are supported by the backend server:

 - Azure